Guardian Portal

 1. Guild Benefits

-The guild may provide shared benefits, resources, or support systems for its members.
-These may include:
+The guild may offer shared benefits and support for members.
+Those can include:

 • Guild-funded repairs